NIFTY 50: Major single day falls

-Following are some of the notable single-day falls of the NIFTY 50 Index.
+The following table lists some of the notable single-day falls of the NIFTY 50 index.

 Major single day gains

-Following are some of the notable single-day gains of the NIFTY 50 Index.
+The following table lists some of the notable single-day gains of the NIFTY 50 index.

 Annual returns

 The following table shows the annual development of the NIFTY 50 since 2000.
 The historical daily returns data can be accessed from the NSE website.